tyler-technologies-oss/forge-design-system/blog/2024-04-02-forge-3-coming-soon/index.md

 This was a stepping stone version that was all about rebranding from TCW to Forge so that we have an official implementation for our design system.
 We understand that it was a disruption for everyone to have to migrate from TCW to Forge, along with the various breaking API changes we introduced during that effort.
 We're focusing more on the types of breaking changes we introduce this time around.
-We had many more things we wanted to introduce with 2.0, but we decided to defer those to a future release.
+We had many more plans/ideas we wanted to introduce with 2.0, but we decided to defer those to a future release.

 ### Forge 3.0

 Fast forward to today and we're on to that next phase.
 Forge 3.0 is a modernization of the library with a deep focus on accessibility, design tokens, and developer usage pattern updates to take advantage of new browser APIs.
-This version completes most of the work/ideas we envisioned for Forge 2.
+This version completes most of the plans we envisioned for Forge 2.

 ## What is Forge 3.0?